odoo/documentation/content/administration/upgrade/faq.rst

 How long is my test available for
 =================================

-An Odoo Online (SaaS) test database is available for one month by default.
+An Odoo Online test database is available for one month by default.
 We can extend this trial period upon request.
 For Odoo.sh or on-premise, there is no restriction.

 How many tests to perform before upgrading to production?
 =========================================================